-There are a lot of sites and software out there which can assist you in creating your own professional looking website.
+There are a lot of websites and software out there which can assist you in creating your own professional looking website.
 If you think that web design is something that you may like to explore then where better to start than by having a go at your own website.
 Creating your own site and working with the advanced templates can, of course, work out for you.

 However, web design is deep.
 It’s easy to make a visually pleasing site slow, terrible with search engines and just plain hard to navigate.
 Without experience, you’ll never know what went wrong along the way.
 A site that looks great on a computer could look awful on a phone or tablet, meaning that you could be missing out on up to 50% of all traffic.
 It is also likely that a site, which looks really cool to you, may look very unprofessional to the majority of users.